The Chronicles of Narnia movies in order The Chronicles of Narnia Marathon

 Average User Score:

 Gather your snacks, silence your phone, and unleash your inner child.
 It's time for an epic return to the magical world of Aslan, fauns, and talking beavers.
 Whether you grew up with C.S.
 Lewis's Narnia books or just discovered the films on your favorite streaming service, a Chronicles of Narnia movie marathon is always a great idea.
-But the question every binge-lover faces is: in what order should you watch them?
-Release date?
-Chronological?
+But the million-dollar question for any binge-lover is: in what order should you watch them?
+When's the release date?
+Is it in order by date?
 What's canon?
-We've got you covered.
+We've got your back.
+In this guide, we'll walk you through watching the Chronicles of Narnia films in the right order (it's different from how they were released), why this approach makes the story better, and give you some insider info.
+Get ready for some fun facts about the cast (like how Georgie Henley as Lucy is still an icon), why Reepicheep is a total legend, and how different studios, from Walt Disney Pictures to 20th Century Fox, influenced the show's vibe.
+Pop some popcorn, turn down the lights, and get ready for a binge-watching session!

 The Chronicles of Narnia: The Lion, the Witch and the Wardrobe (2005)